Carolyn Ainslie, vice president for finance and treasurer

 I. Policy StatementBACK TO TOP

-Under federal regulations and sponsor requirements, departmental types of expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, cell phones, etc. should normally be treated as a Facilities and Administrative (F&A) cost and recovered through the F&A cost rate (also known as indirect cost rate).
+Under federal regulations and sponsor requirements, certain departmental expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, cell phones, should normally be treated as a Facilities and Administrative (F&A) cost and recovered through the F&A cost rate (also known as indirect cost rate).
 In exceptional circumstances where the nature of the work performed requires extensive departmental support, administrative or clerical salaries may be treated as a direct charge.
-However, administrative or clerical salaries and other general administrative costs must directly benefit and be easily identified with the particular sponsored project or program.
+However, administrative or clerical salaries and other general administrative costs must directly benefit and be easily identified with the particular sponsored project.

 II.
 Who is Affected by this PolicyBACK TO TOP

-This policy applies to all federally funded (including federal prime subawards received by the University through another entity) sponsored projects and programs.
+This policy applies to all federally funded sponsored projects.
 It should be understood by Principal Investigators (PIs), Grant Managers, Department Managers, Department Chairs, Deans, Dean for Research, Sponsored Research Accounting (SRA) and the Office of Research and Project Administration (ORPA).

-Direct Costs - Those costs that can be identified specifically with a particular sponsored project or program, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
+Direct Costs - Those costs that can be identified specifically with a particular sponsored project and which can be directly assigned to such activities, relatively easily, and with a high degree of accuracy.
+For example, the supplies needed for a research project are easy to identify; however, costs such as heating and air conditioning the rooms and labs used by the project staff are not.

 IV.
 PolicyBACK TO TOP